Non-Additive Ion Effects on the Coil-Globule Equilibrium of a Generic Polymer in Aqueous Salt Solutions

-In this work, we study the coil-to-globule transition of a model 32-bead hydrophobic polymer in pure and mixed salt solutions using molecular dynamics simulations and advanced sampling techniques, such as umbrella sampling.
-The polymer interacts with water molecules and ions only via non-specific van der Waals interactions.
-We consider the mixed salt system NaSCN--Na$_{2}$SO$_{4}$ at two different background salt concentrations.
-We also investigate the NaI--Na$_{2}$SO$_{4}$ system to examine the effect of different weakly hydrated anions on non-additive salt effects.
-Our results show that the model polymer system qualitatively reproduces the experimentally observed trends in both pure NaSCN and Na$_{2}$SO$_{4}$ solutions, as well as in mixed salt solutions across all three regimes.
-We observe that the depletion of SO$_{4}^{2-}$ ions and the preferential accumulation of SCN$^{-}$ ions around the polymer are mutually reinforcing.
-The non-additive features become more pronounced with increasing background salt concentration.
-For the same background salt concentrations, these features are further enhanced when the weakly hydrated anion is changed from SCN$^{-}$ to I$^{-}$, which can be attributed to the weaker binding of I$^{-}$ ions to the polymer relative to SCN$^{-}$.
-This indicates that non-specific polymer--ion interactions are sufficient to reproduce the observed non-additive features in mixed salt solutions, suggesting a dominant role of bulk ion--ion and ion--water interactions.
+In this work, we study the coil--globule transition of a model 32-bead hydrophobic polymer in pure and mixed salt solutions using molecular dynamics simulations and advanced sampling techniques such as umbrella sampling.
+The polymer interacts with water molecules and ions solely through non-specific van der Waals interactions.
+We consider the mixed salt system NaSCN--Na$_{2}$SO$_{4}$ at two different background salt concentrations and also investigate NaI--Na$_{2}$SO$_{4}$ solutions to examine the effect of the weakly hydrated anion identity on non-additive salt effects.
+Our results show that the model polymer qualitatively reproduces the experimentally observed trends in pure NaSCN and Na$_{2}$SO$_{4}$ solutions, as well as the non-additive behavior observed in mixed salt solutions.
+We find that depletion of SO$_{4}^{2-}$ ions and preferential accumulation of SCN$^{-}$ ions around the polymer are mutually reinforcing. {This mutual enhancement correlates with non-additive changes in bulk ion pairing and ion hydration, including (a) partitioning of the cation from the counterion environment of the weakly hydrated anion to that of the strongly hydrated anion, and (b) enhanced hydration of both anions. }We further examine the effects of background salt concentration and weakly hydrated anion identity.
+Our results show that increasing the background salt concentration shifts the minimum in the polymer collapse free energy in region I to higher NaSCN concentrations and simultaneously deepens the minimum. {Upon replacing SCN$^{-}$ with I$^{-}$ at fixed background salt concentration, the onset of region II shifts to higher salt concentrations.
+This shift is associated with weaker preferential accumulation of I$^{-}$ ions around the polymer due to which higher iodide concentrations are required to overcompensate the contribution from the depletion of sulfate ions.} These trends are consistent with experiments and atomistic simulations on mixed salt solutions of PNIPAM.
+Overall, the ability of this generic polymer model to reproduce the observed non-additive regimes, their dependence on background salt concentration, and their sensitivity to weakly hydrated anion identity indicates that non-specific polymer--ion interactions are sufficient to reproduce non-additive salt effects.
+These results further suggest that bulk ion--ion and ion--water interactions play a dominant role in governing the coil--globule equilibrium in mixed salt solutions